dekz/bifbam/README.md

 ```

 Now your osx should be trying to use something running on port 53 inside the boot2docker vm to resolve the `*.jacob` domains

-So what we should do is create a dnsmasq container running on 53.
-This dnsmasq container should then listen to other containers joining, read some meta about them.
-Then update its dns entry.